Flushing your marijuana plant before harvest is important

-Have you ever coughed so hard after taking a hit that you feel like you’re on the verge of bronchitis?
-Or what about rolled up a doobie and after toking on it realized you have a fertilizer taste in your mouth?
+Have you ever coughed so hard after taking a hit that you feel like you were on the verge of bronchitis?
+Or what about smoking a joint and realizing you have a fertilizer taste in your mouth?
 This could be because you didn’t flush your plants before harvest.

-Flushing your marijuana plant is kind of like a giving it a detox from all the nutrient salts and nourishing chemicals that may have stored in your cannabis plants’ tissues.
-Your plant stores these nutrients in their leaves in case they don’t get fed again for a while.
-Since we’re all good loving plant parents and without fail (if ur smart that is) continue to feed them, they don’t actually need all the stored up food.
-This is where our loving care comes in, because they can’t get rid of it without us.
-Your plant's growing medium, the soil, needs to get flushed to get rid of the excessive nutrient buildup and then- and only then- will your plant use up the stored nutrients when it’s not fed more incoming nutrients.
-However important the fertilizers are, it is important to clean up after a few months of diner-so to speak :) because this nutrient buildup is what causes your smoke to be harsh and bad tasting.
+Flushing your marijuana plant is kind of like giving it a detox from all the nutrient salts and nourishing chemicals that may have been stored in your cannabis plant’s tissues.
+Your plant stores these nutrients in its leaves in case they don’t get fed again for a while.
+Since we’re all good-loving plant parents and without fail (if you’re smart that is) continue to feed them, they don’t actually need all the stored-up food.
+This is where our loving care comes in because they can’t get rid of it without us.
+Your plant's growing medium, the soil, needs to get flushed to get rid of the excess nutrient buildup, and then, and only then, will your plant use up the stored nutrients when it’s not fed more incoming nutrients.
+However important the fertilizers are, it is important to clean up after a few months at the diner-so to speak :) because this nutrient buildup is what causes your smoke to be harsh and bad tasting.
 Contaminated buds contaminate both your health and high; you’ll be smoking weed along with whatever food it was given.
 Your poor lungs will suffer!
 Because the bud doesn’t light properly, you lose sufficient combustion and full decarboxylation (when THCA converts to THC).

 Smooth and tasty

 You’re going to want to wait to start the flushing until it’s the early end of the harvest window; around the time when you can just practically harvest it already.
 It’s a big mistake to start flushing too early as it stunts the growth because the buds are not getting the right amount of nutrients to develop properly.
-If it doesn’t get the right amount of nutrients during the most critical parts of the flowering stage then you’re putting the quality and potency at stake.
-If you’re too hasty with starting the flush, and realize afterwards that your plants still need a couple of weeks to mature fully, then you have a situation on your hands.
-You would have to decide whether to harvest it early, continuing to flush (which can cause nutrient deficiency), or going back to using nutrients.
+If it doesn’t get the right amount of nutrients during the most critical parts of the flowering stage, then you’re putting the quality and potency at stake.
+If you’re too hasty with starting the flush and realize afterward that your plants still need a couple of weeks to mature fully, then you have a situation on your hands.
+You would have to decide whether to harvest it early, continue to flush (which can cause nutrient deficiency) or go back to using nutrients.